How is it used?

-The uric acid test is requested when a doctor suspects high levels of uric acid.
+The uric acid test is requested when a doctor suspects high levels of uric acid in blood.
 Most patients with raised levels of uric acid have no symptoms.
 Some patients with high levels of uric acid have a disease called gout, which causes joint pain and arthritis, most often in their toes but in other joints as well.
 The test may also be requested if a patient appears to have failing kidneys.

 The test is also used as a monitoring test when a patient has undergone chemotherapy or radiation, to learn whether uric acid levels are getting dangerously high.
 Monitoring can also be done when a patient is found to have gout or renal failure.
 Patients who have high uric acid levels are sometimes put on drugs to help lower uric acid levels.

 What does the test result mean?